Bømlo Municipality: Education

 There are several schools in the area.
 They are all named according to their geographical locations, and include Svortland, Gilje, Meling, Folderøy, Våge, Håvik, and Espevær, which comprises students from 1st through 7th grade.
 Rubbestadneset, Moster, and Hillestveit have students from 1st through 10th grade.
 Bremnes Ungdomsskule, often abbreviated BUS, is located in Svortland, and gathers most students from 8th through 10th grade.
 There are two upper secondary schools, Bømlo Vidaregåande skule and Rubbestadnes Vidaregåande Skule (formerly Rubbestadnes Yrkesskule).

 There is also a Folk High School, Olavskulen Folkehøgskule, which is located at Finnås.

 Transport

 An extensive tunnel and bridge system, the Triangle Link, connected Bømlo to the mainland and neighboring island Stord on 30 April 2001.
 It was officially opened on the latter date by king Harald V of Norway.
 The system includes the Bømlafjord Tunnel, the Bømla Bridge, and the Stord Bridge.
 The Norwegian County Road 542 is one of the main roads in Bømlo.

-There is also a ferry that goes from Langevåg to Buavåg in Sveio, connecting the southern part of Bømlo to the mainland.
+There is also a ferry that goes from Langevåg to Buavåg in Sveio Municipality, connecting the southern part of Bømlo to the mainland.